 Dirck Evertsz. van Bleyswijck was born into a prominent family.
 He was a sheriff, orphan master, burgomaster and author a two-volume Delft history book.
 He is known to have traveled extensively throughout the 17 Provinces.
 He lived in De dubbelde Sleutels (The Double Keys) on Oude Delft number 93 in Delft.
 He was also the proud owner of the large painted map of Delft, now in Prinsenhof, which shows the extent of the damage of the 1536 fire.
 Van Bleyswijck must have been an extremely resourceful Dutchman full of love and pride for his beloved Delft.

-At the time the Beschryvinge der Stadt Delft was published, Van Bleyswijck was only seventeen years old.
+At the time the Beschryvinge der Stadt Delft was published, Van Bleyswijck was only twenty-seven years old.
 The idea for the book was born in a peculiar circumstance.
 Although Van Bleyswijck was" forced by an illness to abandon plans for a tour of the Netherlands, France and Italy, he decided to take advantage of his condition to explore the history of his hometown.
 Van Bleyswijck believed that his love of Delft was shared by many of his fellow townspeople.
 Yet he sensed a change in outlook, complaining in his preface that a whole generation was growing up who were interested only in things from far-off lands and no longer concerned themselves with their own heritage.
 Clearly, prosperity and the worldwide expansion of the republic had profoundly influenced the thinking of many Delft burghers by the third quarter of the seventeenth century."2 The book is the history of the city with descriptions of the greatest accomplishments of its citizens and all of its important monuments.
 Some years later (1675), the Delft town council commissioned a celebratory map called the Kaart Figuratif.
 Van Bleyswijck was put in charge.

 The stanza dedicated to Vermeer which mentions the tragic loss of Fabritius alludes to the infamous powder explosion of Delft which had destroyed a sizable section of the city on the morning of Monday, 12 October, 1654, at 10.30 a.m.
 The powder magazine lay in the North-East corner of the town, near to the Geerweg.
 According to the account given by Dirck van Bleyswijck, at the time of the explosion the magazine contained between 80,000 and 90,000 pounds of powder, and the force of the explosion was so great that it completely destroyed all the houses in the are abounded on the North by the Geerweg, on the West by the Verwersdijk, on the South by the Doelenstraat and on the East by the Singel canal; many houses beyond were wrecked and there was lesser damage throughout Delft.
 Of the magazine itself nothing was left and on its site was a deep pool full of water.
 The number of those killed was never known; among them was Carel Fabritius, who was taken out of the ruins dying.
-The area of complete devastation was not rebuilt and served afterwards as a horse market, and much of it is an open space to this day.'
+The area of complete devastation was not rebuilt and served afterward as a horse market, and much of it is an open space to this day.'

 Van Bleyswijck had mixed feeling about war and peace in the military town of Delft: "It is chilling to see these houses spit out their innards so that all terrible instruments invented in order to shorten mans life are brought forward."
 But he sees the need to prepare for war during times of peace and he prays for the blessing of the Almighty.